Independent African news, markets, culture and politics.

 Russian Farmer breaks national record with 969 kilo pumpkin at giant vegetable showdown

-The massive pumpkin was the main attraction at Russia’s giant vegetable growing competition, which attracted over 3,000 participants from across the country.
-The event also featured other impressive entries, including a 144-kilogram watermelon and a 73-kilogram courgette, which drew significant attention from the crowd.
-Contest organizer Daria Yermilova compared the competition to professional sports, noting that growing giant vegetables requires a long-term commitment and constant focus over a period of six months.
+The massive pumpkin was the main attraction at Russia’s giant vegetable growing competition, which drew over 3,000 participants from across the country.
+The event also featured other impressive entries, including a 144‑kilogram watermelon and a 73‑kilogram courgette, both of which captured significant attention from the crowd.
+Contest organizer Daria Yermilova compared the competition to professional sports, observing that growing giant vegetables requires a long‑term commitment and constant focus over a period of six months.

-The winning vegetables, including Chusov’s record-breaking pumpkin, will be put on public display at the historic Apothecary Garden in Moscow.
-This exhibition will provide visitors with a unique opportunity to witness these extraordinary examples of agricultural excellence.
-The display is expected to showcase the skill and dedication of Russian farmers, as well as the country’s potential for producing exceptional giant vegetables.
+The winning vegetables, including Chusov’s record‑breaking pumpkin, will be put on public display at the historic Apothecary Garden in Moscow.
+This exhibition will give visitors a unique opportunity to witness these extraordinary examples of agricultural excellence and showcase the skill and dedication of Russian farmers, as well as the country’s potential for producing exceptional giant vegetables.

-Russia’s giant vegetable growing competition has become a significant event in the country’s agricultural calendar, attracting a large following and showcasing the latest achievements in the field.
-The competition serves as a platform for farmers to share their knowledge and expertise, driving innovation and progress in the industry.
+Russia’s giant vegetable growing competition has become a significant event on the nation’s agricultural calendar, attracting a large following and highlighting the latest achievements in the field.
+The competition serves as a platform for farmers to share knowledge and expertise, driving innovation and progress in the industry.
 As the winning vegetables go on display, they are likely to inspire further interest and participation in giant vegetable growing, both in Russia and internationally.

 Scroll to Top